 Physician owned physical therapy services and referral for profit can be added to the laundry list of items that physical therapists are standing against.
 What is a POPTS?
 The name pretty much sums it up- it is a clinic which offers PT services that is owned by a physician.
 This means the physician gets a kick back of the profit for patients referred to the physical therapist.

 I read about the bill and the legislation behind it, I read the cons that the APTA stated about POPTS, but it was not until I read Joe Black’s post on POPTS that I truly realized what it was, the impacts it had on PTs and patients.
 It was then that I also realized that in 2009 I was one of those patients getting mediocre care at a POPTS clinic.
 I took a pretty nasty fall why skiing, tearing my ACL, MCL, and medial and lateral meniscus.
 I went to the best Orthopedic surgeon that the DC area had to offer.
 After surgery he referred me to “his” PT clinic saying that I would get the best care there because “his” physical therapists know the ins and outs of the surgery I just had.
 I did not argue because I did not know any better.
-After 2 weeks of seeing a PT that asked me every time I saw her what my injury was, I decided to switch.
+After 2 weeks of seeing a PT that asked me every time I saw her what my injury was, I decided to find attorney for birth injuries claims to help me financially for what I am about to do next.
 I went to small independently owned clinic and worked with the PT who pushed me beyond my limits, had me running in a few weeks, and came to cheer me on at the finish line of my first 10k.
 She is the reason why I became a triathlete, quit my job in accounting and am pursuing a career in PT but that is a different story for a different day.

 Now looking back on it I also realize that the POPTS clinic charged me $25 each visit where as the independently owned clinic did not charge me anything because she told me my insurance covered it in full.
 Darn, I wish I would have not been so uninformed back then!